sansajn/scons-starter/readme.md

 ### compiler settings

 Let's say we want to force building against *C++17* standard and also turn on all compiler warnings.
-To do that, we can adjust compiler options with `Environment` variable this way
+To do that, we can adjust compiler options with [`Environment`][Environ] variable this way

 ```
 cpp17 = Environment(CCFLAGS=['-std=c++17', '-Wall'])